 Feser has recently responded to my IJPR article.
 I will respond to his post in a series of blog posts.
-Check out Part 1, Part 2, Part 3, Part 4, and Part 5.
 This post is Part 6, which deals with everything Feser says in his section ‘Theoretical vices’.
-There is only one more installment of the series after this one: Part 7, which addresses everything Feser says in his section ‘An argument against EIT’.
-After Part 7, I’ll collect all the parts together into a single post.
+I have now collected all the parts together in a comprehensive response to Feser’s blog post, which you can read here.

 Feser writes: “This naturally brings us to Schmid’s claim that EIT enjoys several “theoretical virtues” (i.e. virtues of a kind that a good theory ought to possess).
 He starts his discussion in this section of the paper by suggesting that the reason things exist at all may be that it is metaphysically necessary that something or other exists.
 And in the same way, he suggests, the reason things persist in existence may be that it is simply metaphysically necessary that they do so.
 EIT thus provides an explanation of a familiar fact of our experience, viz. that things persist.